jpincas/ghost/README.md

 ## What's in the box?

-**Short version:** EcoSystem is a JSON API server written in Go (this repository).
+**Short version:** ghost is a JSON API server written in Go (this repository).

-**Slightly longer version:** this repository contains the Go source code for the EcoSystem application, which is actually a command-line tool that allows you to easily initialise, configure and launch the EcoSystem server, as well as perform operations on **bundles** (more on those later).
+**Slightly longer version:** this repository contains the Go source code for the ghost application, which is actually a command-line tool that allows you to easily initialise, configure and launch the ghost server, as well as perform operations on **bundles** (more on those later).
 If you are familiar with Go, you can also easily build a custom version of the server by including the packages (cmd, ecosql, handlers and utilities) as dependencies in your project.
-If you'd like to do that, check out the [Custom EcoSystem Server](https://github.com/ecosystemsoftware/ecosystem-server-custom) repository for some instructions and a template to work from.
+If you'd like to do that, check out the [Custom ghost Server](https://github.com/jpincas/ghost-server-custom) repository for some instructions and a template to work from.

 ## Getting Started